You have serious training goals, and you know you have to work hard to get there (that marathon isn’t gonna run itself!).

 Remove the stress of getting there “on time” and you’ll be able to set your frustrations aside and concentrate on the process.

 So what should you do?
 Have an intense focus on a goal, or separate yourself from that desire?

 At first glance they seem like incompatible attitudes, but when you look deeper you’ll see that they are intertwined.

 A goal mindset is in the micro, a laser beam focus of what you want out of your training in the short term.
 What do you want right now?
 What is it that can’t happen soon enough?
 Whereas your long term, rest-of-your-life attitude should be one of continuous learning and play.

 Goals in-and-of themselves are not bad, of course, but the extreme focus on those goals to the detriment of everything else will tear you down.

 In the long run, goal oriented training should be looked at as a short term necessity for progress that helps direct your efforts, but not as the true motivation for yourself.
 Lifelong learning and self development for its own sake should be the overarching reason for training and leads to more consistency and enjoyment.

-1. Schedule Play in Your Program
+1. Schedule Play into Your Routine

 - First, in this next week, add on 5 minutes of free exploration to the end of your training sessions.
 Try some new moves or work on some that you’ve been neglecting for a while.
 Just be sure to do it at the end of your workouts.
 After this week, take stock of how you feel and how you performed, and see if this benefits you.